DecisionsDev/decisions-on-kafka/Readme.md

 * Client Application command structure :
 ```
 $ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="
-<JsonPayload> <kafka server url> <topic for requests> <topic for replies> <number of message>"
+<JsonPayload> <Kafka server url> <topic for requests> <topic for replies> <number of message>"
  -Dexec.classpathScope="test"

 ```
 `<JsonPayload>`  The loan request payload we want to evaluate.

-`<kafka server url>` The kafka broker url.
+`<Kafka server url>` The Kafka broker url.
 In the sample we use `localhost:9092` change it if necessary  if yours is different please change it.

-`<topic for requests>` The topic where the Client Application puts loan requests and acts as a producer, and Decision Service listens to it and acts as a kafka consumer.
+`<topic for requests>` The topic where the Client Application puts loan requests and acts as a producer, and Decision Service listens to it and acts as a Kafka consumer.

 `<topic for replies>` The topic where Decision Service puts the result of the loan request execution against the decision service, The Decision Service acts as a producer and the Client Application acts as a consumer getting the message from the topic.